cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

 - [x] Scrape entry titles.
 - [ ] [Inconclusive] Scrape author names: Impossible to be done automatically for all entries; authors are entered inconsistently throughout the Journal.
 A function that partially works is provided in *Part 7*, returning "JANE DOE" for unresolved authors.
 Nevertheless, for this inquiry author names are not necessary.
 - [x] Scan for HTML tables.
-- [x] Scan for iframes e.g. embedded Youtube videos (only one case).
+- [x] Scan for iframes e.g. embedded YouTube videos (only one case).
 - [x] Download animated GIFs (only one case).
 - [x] Scan for HTML hyperlinks and links to video material (YouTube, Vimeo, Twitch.tv, etc.).
 - [x] Scan for linked files e.g. '.wav' files  (only one case)

-## Notes
+## Journal archive structure, conventions & caveats

 The following scans and filters data from the list of links provided in the archive page of the journal (http://gamestudies.org/2103/archive ; the URL stored in the variable `gameStudiesArchiveUrl` in *Part 1*) which lists all issues (from older to newer) and all entries (alphabetically by author).

 The Game Studies web archive is rather inconsistent with its entries.
 - There is no automated way to figure out if an entry is an editorial, a book review, or an actual paper -- entries are not consistently marked via HTML formatting or keywords.
 Practically, distinguishing entry types can be done manually since the overall amount of content is not very large.
 However, this is beyond the scope of this inquiry, which intends to follow an automated approach.
-Therefore, findings refer to entries of the Journal, rather than papers -- see next section and discussion in the paper.
+Therefore, findings refer to *Journal entries*, rather than papers.
 - It's also practically impossible to retrieve the author names, abstracts, or keywords of an entry consistently and throughout the journal, since such fields are not consistently formatted with HTML tags (see also code annotations and comments in the paper).

-## Journal archive structure, conventions & caveats
 The general structure of the Journal is one Volume per year (since 2001), each containing multiple Issues.
 Each Issue has an `issueId` which is the Volume number (the last 2 digits of the year), followed by 2 digits representing the Issue number.
 `IssueId` 0102, for example, is Volume 1 (published in 2001), Issue 2.